 Slow Cooker Zucchini e Fagioli Soup with Italian Sausage and Ground Beef (Video)

-Slow Cooker Zucchini e Fagioli pumps up the flavor with Italian sausage and ground beef and switches out the pasta for low-carb zucchini noodles!
-This tasty soup is low-glycemic, gluten-free, and South Beach Diet friendly; use the Diet-Type Index to find more recipes like this one.
+Slow Cooker Zucchini e Fagioli Soup pumps up the flavor with Italian sausage and ground beef and switches out the pasta for low-carb zucchini noodles!
+This tasty soup is low-glycemic and gluten-free; use Soup Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make